laibak24/personapicks2.0/README.md

 # PersonaPicks

 PersonaPicks is a personalized movie and book tracker designed around the MBTI personality framework.
 This Django-based project provides recommendations for movies and books based on your MBTI type, allows you to add them to watch/read lists, and lets you create personalized lists.
-You can also explore profiles of other users based on their MBTI types and follow them.
+You can also explore profiles of other users based on their MBTI types, follow them, and view compatibility scores.

 ## Features